 In 2011, GNOP was granted 501 (c) (3) status and we continue to seek out collaborative opportunities with other organizations, especially those with a focus on under-served populations of women.
 In 2012, one such partnership resulted in the creation of a series of theater workshops with Vermont Works for Women at the Chittenden Regional Correction Facility in South Burlington.

-For nearly 10 years, Girls Nite Out has continued to produce works of exceptional quality.
+For over 10 years, Girls Nite Out has continued to produce works of exceptional quality.
 We have made a commitment to taking on projects that are challenging, rewarding, and thoroughly entertaining.

 Girls Nite Out owes its continued success to the dedicated commitment of our Board of Directors, our partners in the business community, and all of our loyal theater-goers.
 We do this work because we love it, and most especially for the continued enjoyment of our audiences.